Synerty/synerty-peek/docs/WindowsRequirementsSetup.rst

 |

-If you're installing offline, cygwin you can run the installer and select "download only", Zip up the install directory and move it to the offline server, Then run the installer and select "install from local".
+If you're installing offline, you can :
+    *   run the installer and select "download only",
+    *   Zip up the install directory and move it to the offline server,
+    *   Then run the installer and select "install from local".

 |